The GlobalSolutions

 WITH (m = 16, ef_construction = 64);

-For any questions or assistance with your PostgreSQL + pgvector setup, reach out to us at support@theglobalsolutions.net.
+For any questions or assistance with our AWS Marketplace offering, reach out to us at support@theglobalsolutions.net.